Volunteer Ireland

 A chartered accountant by profession, Michael Tyndall held senior financial and management positions in insurance and distribution businesses before joining An Post in January 1989 as Head of Financial Accounting.
 He was appointed Company Secretary of An Post in April 1998 and held that position until his retirement in March 2011.
 He was also Company Secretary of An Post National Lottery Company and several other companies in the An Post Group and was a Trustee of the An Post Superannuation Schemes.
 In addition to his role as Company Secretary, he had management responsibility for the Security and Investigations Department, Legal Services, Insurance Services, Heritage and some Administration Services.

-• the Independent Chairperson of the Audit and Risk Committee of the Irish Human Rights and Equality Commission,
+• The Independent Chairperson of the Audit and Risk Committee of the Irish Human Rights and Equality Commission;

-• a Director and Company Secretary of the Asthma Society of Ireland Limited and chairman of that company’s Audit, Risk and Finance Committee.
+• A Director and Company Secretary of the Asthma Society of Ireland Limited and chairman of that company’s Audit, Risk and Finance Committee;

-• a Director and Treasurer of Dublin City Childcare Committee Limited and a member of that company’s Audit, Risk and Finance Committee.
+• A Director and Treasurer of Dublin City Childcare Committee Limited and a member of that company’s Audit, Risk and Finance Committee.

 Paul Moriarty